Physical Interpretation of the Derivative

 The process didn’t actually find the maximum/minimum values since for

-will find the relative minimum time needed to go from one point in the medium to a point in a medium - finding the sides of the rectangle with the maximum perimeter
+will find the relative minimum time needed to go from one point in medium to a point in medium . - Finding the sides of the rectangle with the maximum perimeter.

 The slope of the tangent line of a function

-Newton find out that if we find the intercept of this tangent line with the
+Newton found out that if we find the intercept of this tangent line with the

 Solving for